 Researchers Findings Guest et al. There are some basic people management practices that generally contribute to organisational (2000) performance.
-8 (2002) of the same HR policies.
+Purcell et al. Dissatisfaction with existing HR policies has a greater demotivating effect than the absence (2002) of the same HR policies.
 West et al. Some management actions are significant predictors of both change in profitability and (1997) change in productivity (acquisition and development of skills and design.).
 Wyatt (2002) There is a link between companies' Human Capital Index (HCI) score and their market value.
 Pfeffer (1998) Identified seven dimensions of people management practices that improve organisational performance differences and information sharing.